Avola/docs/content/getting-started/_index.md

     - /api/getting-started/
 ---

-It is not hard to integrate Avola in your own software.
+We want to make it as easy as possible to integrate Avola Decision in your own software.
+If the technology you use is not listed here, or you have trouble accessing the REST API, send us a message and we will support you.

 {{% children  description="true" style="h5" %}}